Meghshyam-Dev/NviPlayer-Video-Player-Project/README.md

 # NviPlayer-Video-Player-Project
-NviPlayer is a simple, open source video player whcich can run through your web browser.
+NviPlayer is a simple, open source video player which can run through your web browser.